An Interesting Problem

 Don’t worry if you can’t figure it out.
 It took my professor and I a fair bit of testing and editing (and frustration) to find out what was wrong.
 Let me walk you through that process.

-First I took this snippet from the test file and put it into a new .c file to play around with it.
-We tried compiling it as normal with gcc, there were no compiler errors found and it returned 1.
-Success!
-But why doesn’t the same function produce this result when run as part of our test file?
+file to play around with it.
+We tried compiling it as normal with gcc, there were no compiler errors found and it returned 1

 Let’s consider what could be different for the test file.
 Maybe the function is being compiled with different flags?
-I tried compiling with optimizations and suddenly the function began returning 0 again (the wrong value).
-Why could optimizations be changing our code?
+I tried compiling with optimizations and suddenly the function began returning 0

 A compile trying to optimize our code notice some potential issues.